Tanya-mudgal/Project2/README.md

 # Creator

-It is created by Tanya Mudgal
+It is created by Tanya Mudgal.